morse-simulator/morse/doc/morse/user/builder.rst

   tune some simulation parameters.
 See :py:mod:`morse.builder.environment` for a list of methods.
-If you set the optional parameter ``fastmode`` to ``True``, MORSE switches to a simpler rendering method (wireframe) which leads to much faster performances, but you can not use vision-based sensors like cameras in this mode.
+If you set the optional parameter ``fastmode`` to ``True``, MORSE switches to a simpler rendering method (wireframe) which leads to much faster performance, but you cannot use vision-based sensors like cameras in this mode.

 .. note::